 A firewall protects an instrument by preventing unauthorized users from gaining access to it through a network.
-Rohde & Schwarz highly recommends the use of the firewall on your instrument.
-Rohde & Schwarz instruments are shipped with the Windows firewall enabled and preconfigured in such a way that all ports and connections for remote control are enabled.
+Rohde & Schwarz highly recommends using the firewall on your instrument.
+Rohde & Schwarz instruments are shipped with the Windows firewall enabled.
+All ports and connections for remote control are enabled.